-C, D, E To enable pupils to Extend fun play activities provision at lunchtime, both through purchasing playtime resources S Reid £19,848 Lunchtimes are far more develop positive for structured play and training for lunch time supervisors and sports leaders to support PP A Ermellino positive, with a drop in break times and children that show challenging behaviours in the playground spaces for the duration of lunch B Lamont detentions due to lunch break times time and those with social communication needs and emotional/behaviour management P Southcott unacceptable behaviour of by giving PP pupils needs by training them to lead play activities.
-Continue lowering the number of detentions by M Graham 43% the oppoprtunity a more than 50% Rev Dominic Pupils are engaged in a to lead structured From 52 detention per year in 2019 to less than 25 detentions in 2020-21. wide range of activities, including a wider range of active play Success will be measured by the continued drop-in number of incidences of poor or sporting activities run by a sessions. aggressive behaviour during break time and lunch times.
-Pupils demonstrate qualified coach.
-The 363310113. increased confidence, self-esteem and resilience to lead playtime activities and help activities are structured To continue to avoid unacceptable or aggressive behaviour. and the playground has lowering the Lunchtimes will be a success for these pupils as they will be learning new skills and been zoned with active number of developing their leadership, communication and cooperative playing and working play activities, a quiet area, detentions from skills. sporting activities area and two Key Stage 1 zones.
-52 per year to less By ensuring that the incidence of both low level and serious inappropriate behaviour All pupils in Key stage 2 than 25 per year is much lower, a greater percentage of pupils will return to class ready to engage in take part in Play leader their learning.
-This should also have an affect on the amount of time lost by both the activities and this has pupil and member of SLT/support staff or teaching staff in having to deal with issues helped pupils to in arising from pupils who have suffered an incidence at lunchtime, impacting on their devedloping their skills in learning time at the beginning of the afternoon lessons. working as a team, communicating with their peers, especially with the Mealtime staff will be trained and supported to take on new strategies to support PP pupils pupils in eception and key with behavioural needs or find playtime activities challenging.
-Stage 1.
-The playleader supporting Pupils to both run lunchtime activities as play leaders and participate in sessions has also had an organised play activities or sports activities. impact ensuring that pupils Target number of detentions to be less than 25 per year are far more settled once Pupils will enjoy a more positive lunctime provision with fun activities leading to a they return to class after continued drop in incidences of poor behaviour. lunchtimes and, through • detentions to drop from 136 in 2018 to 52 in 2019 to a target number of less than 25 in pupil voice, teac her and 2020-21.
-Mealtime supervisor voice Mealtime supervisors to meet every third week with SLT and/or lunchtime supervisor teachers feel that the to review and develop the lunchtime provision children are far more This will now be extended Develop PP pupils ability to communicate their ideas and instructions with growing to playtime, using the Year confidence and clarity 6/Year 5 pupils as Coach to work with PP pupils to train Year 4 and Year 3 pupils to be play leaders and playleaders on a rota basis. run games activities during lunchtime break. p.a./ The HSLW (BL) has been Train lunchtime supervisors to help run games and lunchtime activities working with pupils that Continue and develop the nurture club sessions during lunch time to focus on pupils have assigned to her either becoming more resilient through CPOMs, safe guarding concerns or have Chaplain to offer a range of pastoral and nurturing support for pupils as well as offering advice had aprticular issues at to SLT, MMS and teachers. breaktime or lunchtime.
-4 The number of pupils that
+C, D, E To enable pupils to Extend fun play activities provision at lunchtime, both through purchasing playtime resources S Reid £19,848 develop positive for structured play and training for lunch time supervisors and sports leaders to support PP A Ermellino break times and children that show challenging behaviours in the playground spaces for the duration of lunch B Lamont lunch break times time and those with social communication needs and emotional/behaviour management P Southcott by giving PP pupils needs by training them to lead play activities.
+Continue lowering the number of detentions by M Graham the oppoprtunity a more than 50% Rev Dominic to lead structured From 52 detention per year in 2019 to less than 25 detentions in 2020-21. active play Success will be measured by the continued drop-in number of incidences of poor or sessions. aggressive behaviour during break time and lunch times.
+Pupils demonstrate increased confidence, self-esteem and resilience to lead playtime activities and help To continue to avoid unacceptable or aggressive behaviour. lowering the Lunchtimes will be a success for these pupils as they will be learning new skills and number of developing their leadership, communication and cooperative playing and working detentions from skills.
+52 per year to less By ensuring that the incidence of both low level and serious inappropriate behaviour than 25 per year is much lower, a greater percentage of pupils will return to class ready to engage in their learning.
+This should also have an affect on the amount of time lost by both the pupil and member of SLT/support staff or teaching staff in having to deal with issues arising from pupils who have suffered an incidence at lunchtime, impacting on their learning time at the beginning of the afternoon lessons.
+Mealtime staff will be trained and supported to take on new strategies to support PP pupils with behavioural needs or find playtime activities challenging. supporting Pupils to both run lunchtime activities as play leaders and participate in organised play activities or sports activities.
+Target number of detentions to be less than 25 per year Pupils will enjoy a more positive lunctime provision with fun activities leading to a continued drop in incidences of poor behaviour. detentions to drop from 136 in 2018 to 52 in 2019 to a target number of less than 25 in 2020-21.
+Mealtime supervisors to meet every third week with SLT and/or lunchtime supervisor to review and develop the lunchtime provision Develop PP pupils ability to communicate their ideas and instructions with growing confidence and clarity Coach to work with PP pupils to train Year 4 and Year 3 pupils to be play leaders and run games activities during lunchtime break.
+Train lunchtime supervisors to help run games and lunchtime activities Continue and develop the nurture club sessions during lunch time to focus on pupils becoming more resilient Chaplain to offer a range of pastoral and nurturing support for pupils as well as offering advice to SLT, MMS and teachers. to Jet, iviivid aliu teachers.